awsdocs/vm-import-export-user-guide/doc_source/what-is-vmimport.md

 With Amazon Web Services, you pay only for what you use\.
 There is no additional fee to use VM Import/Export\.
 You pay the standard fees for the S3 buckets and EBS volumes used during the import and export processes, and for the EC2 instances that you run\.

-## Related Services<a name="vmimport-related-services"></a>
+## Related services<a name="vmimport-related-services"></a>

 Consider the following services as you plan your migration to AWS:
 + You can use the Application Discovery Service to gather information about your data center, such as server utilization data and dependency mappings, so that you can view information about your workloads\.
 For more information, see the [Application Discovery Service User Guide](https://docs.aws.amazon.com/application-discovery/latest/userguide/)\.
 + If you use VMware vSphere, Microsoft Hyper\-V, or Microsoft Azure, you can use AWS Server Migration Service \(AWS SMS\) to automate the migration of your virtual machines to AWS\.
 For more information, see the [AWS SMS User Guide](https://docs.aws.amazon.com/server-migration-service/latest/userguide/)\.
 + If you use Microsoft Systems Center, you can use AWS Systems Manager for Microsoft SCVMM to import Windows VMs from SCVMM to Amazon EC2\.
-For more information, see [Importing Your Virtual Machine Using AWS Systems Manager for Microsoft SCVMM](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/scvmm-import-vm.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+For more information, see [Import your virtual machine using AWS Systems Manager for Microsoft SCVMM](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/scvmm-import-vm.html) in the *Amazon EC2 User Guide for Windows Instances*\.